Laura10101/kitten-calculator/TESTING.md

 ![Questions feature on Chrome](https://laura10101.github.io/kitten-calculator/documentation/compatibility/chrome-questions-three.png)

+The wording of questions has been changed since these screenshots were taken to more clearly indicate which parent is currently being entered.
+All tests were subsequently repeated to confirm the change did not break any functionality.

 ### Results Preloader
 - The following screenshots show that the result preloader works correctly in Edge, Chrome, and Firefox.
 - The animation works as expected.